mappls-api/mapmyindia-rest-api/mapmyindia-maps-geocoding-rest-api-example/Readme.md

 15. `eloc`(string): eloc of the particular location.
 16. `latitude`(double): the latitude for the location.
 17. `longitude`(double): the longitude for the location.
-18. `matching`(string): tags according to matching of terms in the address.
-19. `partial_match`(string): provides score in case of a partial match in matching.
-20. `eopScore`(double): scoring based upon E-O-P tags.
-21. `geocodeLevel`(string): the best matched address component.
+18. `geocodeLevel`(string): the best matched address component.
-22. `confidenceScore`(float): the confidence for current of geocodelevel.
+19. `confidenceScore`(float): the confidence for current of geocodelevel.

 ## Sample Input